<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 That's what removing blemishes and distractions is for!

-Blemishes on a person or anywhere else on your photo can sometimes take away from the real meaning behind your photo by distracting your audience.
+Blemishes on a person or anywhere else in your photo can sometimes take away from the real meaning behind your photo by distracting your audience.

-Note: When using blemish removal tools, make sure that the end-product looks realistic (some tools are automatic and some allow you to do it manually).
+Note: When using blemish removal tools, ensure the end product appears realistic (some tools are automatic, while others allow for manual adjustment).

 11. Add subtle blurs